MicrosoftDocs/azure-devops-docs/docs/report/powerbi/publish-power-bi-desktop-to-power-bi.md

 7. Choose **Datasets** in the upper right corner.

-8. Choose the ellipsis next to the dataset that represents the report you just loaded (this is typically the file name.
+8. Choose the ellipsis next to the dataset that represents the report you just loaded.
+It's typically the file name.

      <img src="media/publish-3.png" alt="Select the dataset" />